CraftCadia-Network/Kingdoms/README.md

 # Kingdoms
-A new version of Kingdoms by Lucas van Borkulo
+A new version of Kingdoms by Lucas van Borkulo.
+New features and concepts by Sam Taber